sourmondays/currentWeather/README.md

 # currentWeather
-Webbapplication built with React using hooks
+Webbapplication built with React using hooks.